projf/projf-explore/fpga-graphics/README.md

 # Exploring FPGA Graphics

 This folder contains the SystemVerilog designs to accompany Project F **[Exploring FPGA Graphics](https://projectf.io/posts/fpga-graphics/)**.
 All the designs are under the permissive [MIT licence](../LICENSE), but the blog posts themselves are subject to normal copyright restrictions.

+These designs make use of Project F [common modules](../common/), such as clock generation and display timings.

 ## iCEBreaker Build